bigcommerce/dev-docs/docs/api-docs/payments/payments-api-overview.md

 ## Using the Orders API

 It is possible to take payment for an order created using the [Orders API](/api-docs/store-management/orders).
-When creating the order using the Orders API make sure the `status_id:0`.
+When creating the order using the Orders API, make sure to set `status_id:0`.
 If you do not create an order with order status set to `0` or `Incomplete`, the Payments API will return an [error](#error-codes).
 Ensure customers enter their billing address and line items when creating the order.
-The customer can create the order as a guest order by either setting the `customer_id:0` or leaving it blank.
-After the order is created, then follow the steps for either a [credit card](#credit-cards) or a [stored card](#stored-cards).
+The customer can create the order as a guest by either setting the `customer_id:0` or leaving it blank.
+After the order is created, follow the steps to pay with a [credit card](#credit-cards), a [stored card, or a PayPal account](#stored-cards-and-paypal-accounts).

 ```http title="Example request: Create an order" lineNumbers